Jump to section

 Shipping and shipping manufacturing companies are also actively participating in drone development.
 Airbus has been developing an urban package and limited-range freight service called Skyways, for example, and recently concluded trial runs in Singapore.
 UPS, meanwhile, has already deployed Flight Forward, a drone service that has been delivering medical supplies and is looking to expand into other forms of package delivery.

-Transportation network companies (TNCs) and courier network services (CNSs) are developing both aerial and terrestrial drones.
+Transportation network companies (TNCs) and on-demand delivery services are developing both aerial and terrestrial drones.
 Uber, for example, is planning on using aerial drones to fulfill some of its restaurant order deliveries through its Uber Eats program, and is also planning on offering air taxi services in the future.
 Postmates, now owned by Uber, is working on developing a terrestrial delivery drone fleet intended to supplement its delivery network, relying on the small, compact vehicles for shorter-range deliveries in dense urban areas.

 Use case examples